Direct Detection Constraints on Blazar-Boosted Dark Matter: Abstract

 \section{Abstract}

 We explore the possibility that relativistic protons in the extremely powerful jets of blazars may boost via elastic collisions the dark matter particles in the surroundings of the source to high energies.
 We concentrate on two sample blazars, TXS 0506+056 — towards which IceCube recently reported evidence for a high-energy neutrino flux — and BL Lacertae, a representative nearby blazar.
-We find that the dark matter flux at Earth induced by these sources may be sizeable, larger than the flux associated with the analogous process of DM boosted by galactic cosmic rays, and relevant to access direct detection for dark matter particle masses lighter than 1 GeV.
-From the null detection of a signal by XENON1T, MiniBooNE, and Borexino, we derive limits on dark matter-nucleus spin-independent and spin-dependent cross sections which, depending on the modelization of the source, improve on other currently available bounds for light DM candidates of one up to five orders of magnitude.
+We find that the dark matter flux at Earth induced by these sources may be sizable, larger than the flux associated with the analogous process of dark matter boosted by galactic cosmic rays, and relevant to access direct detection for dark matter particle masses lighter than 1 GeV.
+From the null detection of a signal by XENON1T, MiniBooNE, and Borexino, we derive limits on dark matter-nucleus spin-independent and spin-dependent cross sections which, depending on the modelization of the source, improve on other currently available bounds for light dark matter candidates of 1 up to 5 orders of magnitude.

-\textit{\textbf{Introduction}}-- The nature of dark matter (DM) in the Universe remains elusive \cite{hep-ph/0404175, 1807.06209}.
+\textit{\textbf{Introduction.}}--- The nature of dark matter (DM) in the Universe remains elusive \cite{hep-ph/0404175, 1807.06209}.
 Steady progresses have been made in the attempt to identify the DM particles forming the Milky Way (MW) halo by detecting their elastic scattering of target nuclei, such as, most recently, by XENON1T \cite{1206.6288, XENON:2017lvq} and PandaX-II \cite{PhysRevLett.119.181302}.
 A limitation of such direct detection technique is the fact that MW DM particles are expected to have small velocities, typically $\sim 10^{-3} c$, and hence nuclear recoil energies exceed detector thresholds, say $\sim 1$~keV, only for DM masses $\gtrsim 1$~GeV.